b-mendoza/custom-hooks/README.md

-# Notas
+# Custom Hooks

-Este repositorio contiene varios custom hooks de ayuda para mí y cualquiera que encuentre utilidad en los mismos
+This repository contains a variaty of custom hooks that are ready to use